 1. Stopping Companies that Trivialize Street Harassment: Street harassment is a normalized experience in our society and one contributor to that is companies that portray street harassment as a joke, compliment, or an “okay” experience.
 SSH runs an on-going list of offending companies and works with community members to get companies to drop ads and change offensive language.
 We’ve had six successes so far.

 4. International Anti-Street Harassment Week: Each spring, SSH organizes more thousands of people worldwide to take action against street harassment in their community during International Anti-Street Harassment Week.
 In 2015, there were people in 41 countries and 6 continents that took part.
-The next week was held from April 12-18, 2015.
+The next week will be held from April 10-16, 2016.

 5. Male Allies Information: Men must be part of the solution.
 We provide information about working with boys and men, bystander tips, and more.
 Read guest blog posts from male allies.

 6. Safe Public Spaces Mentoring Program: In 2013, SSH funded and mentored this as a PILOT and worked with the leaders of projects in Afghanistan, Cameroon and Chicago, USA.
-From September – December 2014, we worked with six teams in India, Kenya, Nepal, Nicaragua, Serbia, and the USA.
+In 2014, we worked with six teams in India, Kenya, Nepal, Nicaragua, Serbia, and the USA.
+In 2015, we worked with four teams in France, India, Romania, and the USA.

 7. Toolkits: SSH provides resources for people who want to take community action.
 We also offer a groundbreaking toolkit, released in Dec.
 2013, called Know Your Rights: Street Harassment and the Law.